 6. Monitoring alarms and surveillance systems.

 7. Patrolling the campus and performing security checks every hour.
-This needs to be documented and turn into the Home Administrator.
+This needs to be documented and turned into the Home Administrator.
 Security guard needs to be able to check doors and exits, about .25 of a mile in under 20 minutes.

-8. Document activity and any incident reports to be turn into the Home Administrator.
+8. Document activity and any incident reports to be turned into the Home Administrator.

 9. Ability to solve problems quickly and efficiently.